The History of CBD

 Still, there was much research to be done.
 Until the discovery and understanding of the endocannabinoid system, it was unclear which phytocannabinoids interacted with the human body.
 CB1 receptors were found in 1990, and CB2 receptors in 1993.
 This opened up a whole new world of CBD research.

-The colourful history of CBD goes back as far as biblical days, where the book of Exodus mentions oils made from cannabis.
+The colourful history of CBD goes back as far as biblical days when the book of Exodus mentions oils made from cannabis.
 From biblical times, ancient Romans and today, in modern society, everyone’s talking about CBD.

 Now that history has done a 360, and the medical community is beginning to, once again, appreciate the potential uses for CBD, the industry will likely continue to see a massive expansion.